-If you start using Microgynon 30 on days 1-5 of your period, you should be protected from pregnancy immediately, provided you don’t have a short or irregular menstrual cycle.
+If you start using Microgynon 30 on days one to five of your period, you should be protected from pregnancy immediately, provided you don’t have a short or irregular menstrual cycle.

 What are the side effects of Microgynon 30?

 Many women do not experience any side effects, however some will.
-These can include mood swings, headaches, tummy pain, breast discomfort or feeling sick.
+Microgynon side effects can include mood swings, headaches, tummy pain, breast discomfort or feeling sick.
 In rare cases, some women develop blood clots or raised blood pressure.

 For full information on side effects and correct use, see the patient information leaflet.
-If any side effects concern you, contact us via your Patient Record.
+If any side effects concern you, contact us through your Patient Record.